iWinston/typeorm-plus/docs/many-to-one-one-to-many-relations.md

 Many-to-one / one-to-many is a relation where A contains multiple instances of B, but B contains only one instance of A.
 Let's take for example `User` and `Photo` entities.
-User can have multiple photos, but each photo is owned only by a single user.
+User can have multiple photos, but each photo is owned by only one single user.

 ```typescript
 import {Entity, PrimaryGeneratedColumn, Column, ManyToOne} from "typeorm";